GHAZAL99/SDA200/Protocol.md

 _Note: The method above applies to all the steps below._

+#### Taking images of the SDA200:
+To take images if the SDA200, we used :
+* Microscope: Zeiss Stereo Discovery.V8
+* Objective: Plan S 1.0x FWD 81mm
+* Camera: AxioCam MRc
+* Software: ZEN 2.3 lite
+* Light Pad

+The SDA200 was placed on a Light Pad placed under the objective of the microscope.
+The light pad was set to its second brightness.
+After adjusting the focus of the microscope in a way to be able to see the whole SDA200 device, we set the Exposure on the ZEN software to be 250.0 ms and the intensity to be 105%.

 ### Section 2: Filling the SDA200 device:

 1. Get 3 Eppendorf tubes.
 Assign each tube to one of the following liquids: Crystal Violet, Novec oil and water.
 Place around 0.5 mL of each liquid in its corresponding tube.